RConsortium/S7/README.md

       - [x] - Accessed using `@` / `@<-`
       - [x] - A name, used to label output
       - [ ] - A optional class or union
-      - [x] - An optional accessor function
+      - [x] - An optional accessor functions, both getter and setters
       - [ ] - Properties are created with `prop_new()`
   - Generics
       - [x] - It knows its name and the names of the arguments in its